odeviceblack/sscanf/README.md

 Note that custom specifiers always take a string input and always return a number, but this can be a Float, bool, or any other single cell tag type.

 Also as of sscanf 2.8, `k` can be used in both arrays and enums.
+Prior to sscanf 2.13.3 `@kustom()` was `SSCANF:`, but [this is bad for many reasons](https://github.com/pawn-lang/YSI-Includes/blob/5.x/annotations.md), but the old version still works of course (because backwards compatibility is important).

 ### Colours